ufs-community/uwtools/docs/sections/user_guide/cli/mode_rocoto.rst

 Examples
 ^^^^^^^^

-The examples that follow use a Rocoto XML file ``rocoto.xml`` with the following content:
+The examples in this section use a Rocoto XML file called ``rocoto.xml`` with the following content:

 .. code-block:: xml
    :linenos: